Trusted Raw Feeders since 2000 for a reason

-We freeze our food down for a minimum of 3 days in purpose-built industrial freezers at -18oC.
-This process allows us to produce a raw product that is 100% natural and doesn’t need any preservatives.
-Many pathogens of concern in raw food (such as toxoplasmosis gondii for example) do not survive these temperatures and duration.
+We freeze our food down in blast freezers at -40oC for 23hours before moving it to our purpose-built industrial freezers at -18oC for aminimum of 3 days.
+This process allowsus to produce a raw product that is 100% natural and doesn’t need anypreservatives.
+Many pathogens of concern in raw food (such as toxoplasmosisgondii for example) do not survive these temperatures and duration.

 Q: You’ve spoken of quite a few different types of check points in your process, how many are there in total for every batch of food produced?

 A: In addition to the safety, testing and cleaning procedures I’ve mentioned, every batch of food we produce undergoes a further 20 individual quality checks before it’s released from our facility to be transported to our retail customers.
 So each time someone serves their pet a Big Dog meal, they can rest assured it’s been thoroughly checked for quality.